Design Thinking for Research

 Participants will have the opportunity to apply design thinking tools and methods to their own research projects, creating prototypes of their research papers, understanding the importance of an iterative process and seeking feedback to further develop their research.

-Simply put, design thinking is a method for problem solving, popularized in the early 1990s by applying it to product design.
-Since that time, a variety of design thinking approaches have been applied to an ever-increasing range of challenges including research challenges.
+Simply put, design thinking is a method for problem-solving, popularised in the early 1990s by applying it to product design.
+Since that time, a variety of design thinking approaches have been applied to an ever-increasing range of challenges, including research challenges.
 Think of it as a constellation of iterative steps and best practices for tackling complexity rather than a specific process.

 The d.school at Stanford University has been among the first to teach design thinking to participants from areas such as engineering, medicine, business, law, the humanities, sciences, and education.
 They define themselves as the hub for innovators at Stanford and are recognized around the world.
-They were also the first to apply design thinking methods and tools to the research process and I had the pleasure to work with them in Stanford.
+They were also the first to apply design thinking methods and tools to the research process, and I had the pleasure of working with them at Stanford.
 This workshop is an extension of the Stanford workshop.